AndrewCh/KindleOptimizer/README.md

 2. Log in to your Kindle Cloud Reader account.<br/>
 3. Enjoy!<br/>

+What's new in version 3.0:<br/>
+- Integrate internationalized url tags<br/>

 What's new in version 2.9:<br/>
 - Added support for Simplified Chinese detection in Chrome<br/>